adamschonewille/phys408OpticalCavity/LabNotebook.md

 Because it is hard to maintain this exact cavity length the optical cavity occasionally goes into 2,0 mode.
 ![2,0](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111637.jpg)

+Now we set the cavity 15cm, here there are far more mode po

 2. Use the CCD camera to take pictures of the transmitted cavity mode profiles.
 Indicate what kind of transverse mode it is, and specify what the spatial symmetry of the mode is.
 Given your observations, answer the following questions:
 1. Does the long or short cavity have more visible transverse modes?
 Why?
 Hint: What is the size of the beam at the M2 mirror?
 You can determine this both experimentally (i.e., look at it) and theoretically (i.e., calculate the beam radius at the position of M2 given what you know about the cavity).